rudyorre/chatbot.ai/README.md

 ## Setup

 1. Clone the repository
-2. Install Docker Desktop, Flask (pip install)
+2. Install Docker Desktop
 3. Run `git submodule init` followed by `git submodule update` to make sure you have pulled the firesat repo
-4. Run ./gradlew load to load in the FireSat dataset
-5. Run the ./start.sh script to start the backend server on port 8080 and the database server on port 3030
+4. Run the ./start.sh script to start the backend server on port 8080 and the database server on port 3030
-6. Go to localhost:8080 to access the web application
+5. Go to localhost:8080 to access the web application

 # Tutorial